nightshade00013/ESPHome_EnergyMonitor/README.md

 Update 2019/08/24 - For v1.2 of the board your voltage calibration will be high, >64,000.
 This is normal.
 Update 2022/01/30 - Major changes in this fork of the repo plus major adjustments to the read me files.
 These changes should make things much easier to use.
+Update 2024/08/17 - Added in ESPhome board config modifications for the ESP32 as well as the OTA update password and encryption sections.
+Moved time component to before the meter config.

 Compatible parts for this setup can easily be found here: https://circuitsetup.us/product-category/power-management/